Madsen03/Echo-League-Rules/RULES.md

 1. Any disputes about rules, punishments, or conduct should be brought up to admins via the help page or via private message
 2. Disputes should be substantiated by screenshots, chatlogs, game logs, and/or any other relevant evidence
     1. Hearsay will be dismissed
-3. For any uncovered cases or edge-cases, admins will make a ruling on a case-by-case basis, inform all involved, and amend the rules to reflect the decision
+3. For any uncovered cases or edge-cases, admins will make a ruling on a case-by-case basis, inform all involved, and amend/update the rules to reflect the decision
 4. Any appeals to bans/suspensions/penalties can be directed to a staff member for further review